How to Control+Alt+Delete on a Mac

 This is not the most time-efficient option, but it's definitely helpful to know how to do it since you can’t perform "Ctrl-Alt-Delete" on Mac.

-CleanMyMac X is a fantastic Mac optimization tool that lets you delete clutter from your drive, run necessary maintenance tasks, and get rid of malware threats.
+CleanMyMac is a smart and effortless Mac care app that lets you delete clutter from your drive, run necessary maintenance tasks, and get rid of malware threats.
 All of that in one scan:

-Running Smart Scan once per week will be enough for keeping your Mac in top shape.
+Running Smart Care once or twice per week will be enough to keep your Mac in top shape.

 All the tools in one place